buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 * Changed ::ffff:0:0/96 to precedence 20.
 * Changed Rule 5.5 to a MUST support.
 * Defined the concept of known-local ULA prefixes for currently defined RFC 4193 ULAs with L=1 under fd00::/8, how they may be learnt, and the MUST requirement to insert them into the policy table.
-* Added text clarifying intended behaviors.
+* Added text clarifying intended behavior.
 * Added text discussing ULA to GUA/ULA case.
 * Added text for the security section.
 * Added text to account for SNAC bit.